The Battle of Diocleta, continued

 Near Viadaza, northern Tilea, Spring 2403

-As he waited before the castle-like front of the Cattedrale, he was accompanied by a cluster of servants.
+As he waited before the castle-like front of the Cattedrale, he was attended by a cluster of servants.

 Several zombies staggered hither and thither about their labours, lifting or dragging the last pieces of debris away so that the grassy space was almost pristine.
-Biagino’s guards and attendants, however, were silent and, for the most part, motionless.
+Biagino’s guards and other servants, however, were silent and, for the most part, motionless.
 Three red-robed brothers stood in prayerful contemplation.
-They possessed a serenity which sometimes concealed their deep wickedness and at other times gave it a sharper edge.
+They possessed a serenity which usually concealed their deep wickedness, yet at other times could lend it a sharper edge.
 For now, they merely waited.

-Biagino had intended to turn this man into one of his Fraternita thralls, as he had done with several of those who had been captured alive, but in a fitful moment of uncontrolled bloodlust during the enspelling he had gone a tad too far and accidentally killed the man.
-Not wanting to waste the corpse, he chose instead to re-animate it.
-When he saw what resulted he decided there and then to form his Disciplinati di Morr, a huge mob of crazed un-corpses who would serve, as they had in life, as bloodthirsty dedicants, footsoldiers for his church, while his Fraternita would be his priests, clerks and lieutenants.
+Biagino had intended to turn this man into one of his Irrequieti thralls, as he had done with several of those who had been captured alive, but in a fitful moment of uncontrolled bloodlust during the enspelling, he had gone a tad too far and accidentally killed the man.
+Unwilling to waste a corpse, he chose instead to re-animate it.
+Upon observing the result, he decided, there and then, to form his Disciplinati di Nagash – a huge mob of crazed un-corpses who would serve, as they had in life, as bloodthirsty dedicants, but this time as foot-soldiers for his new church’s unholy army.
+They would be the rank and file, while La Fraternita di Morti Irrequieti would be the clergy, clerks and commanders.

 Apart from the rustling of leaves in the breeze and the faint sound of grunting and groaning from the foul mob contained within the cattedrali’s cloistered quadrangle, all was quiet on the tree-lined green.

-Then something bright caught his eye and he realised the captain was already present – sunlight reflecting from the curved blade of the captain’s ancient war scythe.
+Then something bright caught his eye – sunlight reflecting from the curved blade of an ancient war scythe.
+The captain was already present!

 “What news, captain?”
 Biagino demanded.
 “How many?
 And are they coming?”